tylertitsworth/5th-age-srd/Classes/Psion.md

 If you have a warp talent, you still get the talent’s effect even if you drop the affinity.

-_Special_: If you are a hybrid psion, the psion side counts as a “skilled warrior” and no longer reduces your WEAPON damage die.
+_Special:_ If you are a hybrid psion, the psion side counts as a “skilled warrior” and no longer reduces your WEAPON damage die.
 However, you have one fewer psion full recovery affinity.

 ---